pivotal/docs-tap/application-accelerator/creating-accelerators/custom-types.hbs.md

-# Use Custom Types in Application Accelerator
+# Use custom types in Application Accelerator

 This topic tells you how to declare new `types` in `accelerator.yaml`